 Over the past couple of weeks, I’ve been asked a couple of times if headshots should be in portrait orientation (vertical) or landscape (horizontal).
 Once upon a time, no one would have considered doing headshots horizontally.
 However, times change and now either is perfectly acceptable and both are considered an industry standard.
-It really comes down to what you like.
-Personally,for acting headshots and professional headshots, I shoot horizontally, although if you ask me I will turn the camera and shoot a few the other way for you.
+It really comes down to what you like and it’s something you should consider while preparing for your headshots.

 We are used to looking at things in landscape.